ShaneDoane/Bikesharing/README.md

 ![image](https://user-images.githubusercontent.com/93338132/161447178-c59dfdfa-acc1-411b-b918-629aab43567b.png)

 ### Additional Considerations
 New York City is one of the top tourist destinations in the world - Des Moines is not.
-Therefore, it is important to better understand the affect of tourism on the Citi Bike data so we can adapt our strategy to serve a customer base with different needs.
+Therefore, it is important to better understand the effect of tourism on the Citi Bike data so we can adapt our strategy to serve a customer base with different needs.
+Guest customers are more likely to be tourists, inferred from their trips starting near major attractions more than subscribers and from their trip timing, outlined below.
+Not all guest customers are tourists, but we can make some directional judgements based on the below.

 Guest trips are concentrated on weekends